wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 ### Data

-All jobs available on careers.microsoft.com are scraped and transformed into an array of simpler JSON objects.
+All jobs available on careers.microsoft.com are fetched and processed into an array of JSON objects.
 Each object represents a job, with fields describing some aspect of the job:

 ```json